BAM-PFA/edith/documentation/workflow documentation/proposedWorkflows.md

 ## Hi-level outline
 All ingests will work basically the same, except that depending on the type of file ingested and the required output, different derivatives will be created.
 The main computers involved are:

-* EDITH server (hosts ResourceSpace, does transcoding/packaging/checksumming, interfaces with LTO decks)
+* EDITH server (hosts ResourceSpace, does transcoding/packaging/checksumming, interfaces with LTO decks, has a 23TB internal RAID for temp storage/processing)
 * Lasergraphics station: film scans are done here
 * Video digitization rig: not currently on our network, just has huge storage and taxi drives
 * 16-bay QNAP: Network Attached Storage used as first delivery point for digitized stuff
+* various workstations on our internal network where staff can access EDITH/ResourceSpace

 Here's the basic workflow:

 1) Someone creates a source video file or a directory of files (video transfer, film scan, digitized audio, born digital AV)
 2) The file(s) is transferred over the local network to our Enterprise QNAP NAS device.
 3) When filenames (and directory structures, for DPX output) are verified manually, the master asset is copied into a watched folder, also on the QNAP.
-An `rsync` process running as a daemon copies the asset(s) to the EDITH server, running `--chmod=+rwx` on them in the process. *[nb- this is under revision ~12/2018]*
+An `rsync` process running as a daemon copies the asset(s) to the EDITH server, running `--chmod=+rwx` on them in the process.
+The rsync job deletes the extra copy when it's done. *[nb- this is under revision ~12/2018]*
-3) Through the ResourceSpace interface a user chooses assets to ingest that are sitting on the server RAID
+3) Through the ResourceSpace interface a user chooses assets to ingest that are sitting on the EDITH RAID
 4) As applicable, additional descriptive metadata can be added in the ingest menu.
 Filenames are parsed and the film collection DB is queried when a matching accesison # is found.
 5) Each ingest/SIP that is created gets a UUID (128-bit unique ID like `52cc5488-0ad8-11e8-ba89-0ed5f89f718b`)
 6) [`pymm`](https://github.com/BAM-PFA/pymm) does this stuff: